hazyyk/RideSharingApp/README.md

 Steps up Instructions:

 1.Clone this git Repository: https://github.com/hazyyk/RideSharingApp.git

-2. Change the connection string in appsettings.json where Server=(local)\\SQLEXPRESS should be replaced with your server.
+2.Change the connection string in appsettings.json where Server=(local)\\SQLEXPRESS should be replaced with your sql server.

 3. Open Package Manager Console and Run: dotnet ef database update --context RideSharingDbContext --project RideSharingApp

-4. Press F5 to run the project.
+4.Press F5 to run the project.